dylandoamaral/genetic-art/README.md

-﻿# genetic-art - V2
+﻿# genetic-art - V2 + webpack
 This is an application of a genetic algorithm in javascript

-This idea come from that video : https://www.youtube.com/watch?v=8ShmIgaSejY
+This idea come from this video : https://www.youtube.com/watch?v=8ShmIgaSejY

 ## Examples